jafingerhut/cljol/doc/README-gallery.md

 ```
 ![images/chunked-seq-realized1-no-longs](images/chunked-seq-realized1-no-longs.png)

+Note that the node label strings, including the number and bytes of
+objects reachable from a node, are calculated on the full graph by the
+`d/sum` function, and the code above does nothing to recalculate the
+labels after other nodes are removed.
+As long as you understand this
+is happening, that may be exactly what you want -- a smaller graph
+with some summary information about what is not included.

 Next we print the first 20 elements of the sequence.
 No more
 `println` calls execute, because the first 32 elements were already
 realized above.
 We show a drawing that is the same as the previous